emidombek/uptowngallery/README.md

 - ### **🧑‍🎨 Artists**
   Artists are the creative force behind Uptown Gallery, offering a window into the contemporary urban art scene.
 They are both creators and participants in the marketplace, listing their own artworks for sale and engaging with other artists and bidders.
 Artists on the platform are diverse in their styles and backgrounds, ranging from emerging talents to established names in the modern art scene.
 They seek a platform that not only showcases their work to a wider audience but also allows them to connect with fellow artists and art enthusiasts.

   **Note: The roles of Bidder and Artist are fluid on Uptown Gallery, with many users participating as both.
-This dual role fosters a rich, interactive community where users can experience the full spectrum of art appreciation, from creation to collection.**
+This dual role fosters a rich, interactive community where users can experience the full spectrum of art appreciation, from creation to collection.The website is designed in such a way that Artists cannot Bid on their Artwork**

 ## 🧑 User stories